Covino-Lab-MSU/FEF_monitoring_clean/README.md

 ### Setup:

-Required functions are found in the functions folder and are labeled by data type or instrumentation, using the same nomenclature as the output script.
+Cleaning scripts are found in the src folder.
+Required functions are found in the functions folder and are labeled by data type or instrumentation, using the same nomenclature as the cleaning script.
+Additional markdown documents intended to summarize data are stored...

 #### Data Collection  and analysis